passalis/chelo/README.md

 ## Key Features
 - **Dataset Standardization**: Unified API for accessing and exploring datasets.
-- **Multiple Data Formats**: Provides ready to use loaders for numpy, PyTorch, and Keras.
+- **Multiple Data Formats**: Provides ready to use loaders for numpy and PyTorch.
 - **Preprocessing Tools**: Methods for feature/target selection, statistics, and previewing datasets.
 - **Dataset Management**: Automated downloading, caching, and registry of datasets.
 - **Extensibility**: Abstract base class for easy addition of new datasets.